-Product Description – You need to add Product description.
-It lets you to add as much information about the product as you want.
-And since this is WordPress, you can put not only simple text there but also images, columns, headings, even videos and other media.
+Product Description – You need to add a Product description.
+It lets you add as much information about the product as you want.
+And since this is WordPress, you can put not only simple text there but also images, columns, headings, even videos, and other media.
 Basically, whatever you see fit.

 - The central product data section.
 This one is where you get to set the type of product that you’re adding, and whether it’s a downloadable or virtual product (services are considered virtual products too).
 As part of this central section, you also get tabs for various parameters of the product: